-Like a standard annual calendar watch, the new Zenith Captain Windsor sports three small apertures in its silver dial, each representing current date, day of week and month by means of three rotating disks.
+Like a standard annual calendar watch, the new Zenith Captain Windsor sports three small apertures in its silver dial, each representing the current date, day of week and month by means of three rotating disks.

-However, while the overwhelming majority of currently produced mechanical timepieces have their disks put on three different axis, this unusual mechanism has the disks placed coaxially rotating around the visual center of the dial.
+However, while the overwhelming majority of currently produced mechanical timepieces have their disks put on three different axes, this unusual mechanism has the disks placed coaxially rotating around the visual center of the dial.

 Hence the rather unfamiliar placement of the windows: day and month at 3 hours and the date at 6 o’clock (see pictures of the movement below.)

 For some, this kind of layout may seem somewhat clumsy, but at least the watch doesn’t look like hundreds of other overpriced timekeepers from major brands.
 Also, the annual calendar module is much simpler than normal designs, which makes it more dependable in the long run.

 According to the Swiss watchmaker, the complication was designed for Zenith by a certain Mr. Ludwig Oechslin who curates the famous Musee International d’Horlogerie in La Chaux-de-Fonds (around 70 kilometers West from Bern, Switzerland.)
 In return, the watch Manufacture will provide the museum with additional exhibition space on its own premises.

 The complication was implanted into the new caliber Zenith El Primero 4054 self-winding movement.
 As usual, it is made solely in-house and beats at an impressive speed of 36,000 vph.